 What Products Should I Use?

 The first step to combatting dark gums is by understanding why they may have darkened.
-Smoking or chewing tobacco could be a culprit, as could certain medications or supplements.
+Smoking or chewing tobacco could be a culprit, as could certain medications.
 You may also have an underlying medical condition that has contributed to the darkening of your gum tissue.
 If this is the case, you need to speak with your doctor about how best to treat it before proceeding with any teeth whitening products.

 When Should I Consult A Dentist Or Dental Hygienist?